dm-academy/Calavera/README.md

 You can of course take 2 week courses in each of these technologies, but this is an alternate approach: see just enough of each in action to understand how it contributes to the overall system.
 It's been well worth it for me.

-See [the wiki](https://github.com/CharlesTBetz/Calavera/wiki) for further inforamtion.
+See [the wiki](https://github.com/CharlesTBetz/Calavera/wiki) for further information.
+And of course www.lean4it.com.